 If this was in part a matter of care and protocol, it was also more profoundly an exemplification of the forms of Oceanic sociality that historically and pervasively have been constituted out of encounter, negotiation, exchange and performance. in Pursuit of Venus [Infected] will generate many different commentaries, and there is far more to say about this absorbing and powerfully suggestive work than can be signalled here.
 Yet, whatever else it did, Les Sauvages incorporated Oceania into an expression of European culture.
 In Pursuit makes European emissaries, European science and European art, parts of a Pacific story, a global story of Oceanic encounter.

-Lisa Reihana’s in Pursuit Of Venus [Infected] was commissioned by Alastair Caruthers and curated by Rhana Devenport for the New Zealand Pavilion, at Tese dell’Isolotto in the Arsenale of the 57th International Art Exhibition, Biennale Arte (13 May – 26 November 2017).
+Lisa Reihana’s in Pursuit Of Venus [Infected] was curated by Rhana Devenport for the New Zealand Pavilion, at Tese dell’Isolotto in the Arsenale of the 57th International Art Exhibition, Biennale Arte (13 May – 26 November 2017).

 Nicholas Thomas is Director of the Museum of Archaeology and Anthropology, Cambridge, UK.
 His books include, Discoveries: The Voyages of Captain Cook (2003), Islanders: The Pacific in the Age of Empire (2010), which was awarded the Wolfson History Prize and, most recently, The Return of Curiosity: What Museums Are Good For In The Twenty‑first Century (2016).